What does this treatment involve?

 This surgical procedure increases the space of the orbital cavity, which is surrouded by four bone walls and it repositions the eyeball and reduces the pressure in the orbital cavity.

 When is this treatment indicated?

 It is indicated for patients with exophthalmos and thyroid orbitopathy.
-Once operated on for orbital decompression, patients with anterior movement of the eye might find see an aesthetic improvement, given that after the procedure the eye moves into the orbital cavity again, and also a functional improvement.
+Once operated on for orbital decompression, patients with anterior movement of the eye might find see an aesthetic improvement, since after the procedure the eye moves into the orbital cavity again.
+They may also see a functional improvement.

-In patients with thyroid orbitopathy, this technique is used to improve the eyesight of patients with optical neuropathy (damage to the optic nerve as a result of an increase in the volume of muscles leading to compression of the optic nerve) and it also alleviates the cornea as these patients usually find it hard to close their eyes.
+In patients with thyroid orbitopathy, this technique is used to improve the eyesight of patients with optical neuropathy (damage to the optic nerve as a result of an increase in the volume of muscles leading to optic nerve compression).
+It also alleviates the cornea as these patients usually find it hard to close their eyes.